Philip Glenister: Career

 Glenister appeared in Julian Fellowes' 2020 television adaptation Belgravia, based on Fellowes' novel of the same name.
 It aired on ITV in the UK and Epix in the USA.

 Publications

 A book by Glenister on 1970s and 1980s culture, Things Ain't What They Used to Be, was published in October 2008.

 Charity work

 Glenister is patron of the charity Momentum in Kingston upon Thames, which aims to help children and the families of children undergoing treatment for cancer in Surrey.

 Personal life

 Glenister has been married to actress Beth Goddard since 2006.
-Together, they have two daughters named Millie and Charlotte.
+They have two daughters.

 Glenister is a supporter of non-league football team Wealdstone FC.
 He is also known to be a fan of Arsenal FC.